Heavy Punishments Attached To Third-Degree DWI

 A third-degree DWI charge can have serious detrimental effects on the person involved.
 These effects may be associated to a person’s financial implications, legal consequences and even the individual’s mental state.
 Such consequences can be averted or minimized with the help of adequate legal defense for DWI.
 The individual involved should seek this legal assistance early enough to enable their attorney to prepare a defense.

 A third-degree gross misdemeanor DWI is a serious offense that is meted with heavy penalties.
-In Minnesota, a third-degree charge can occur if any of the following conditions is encountered:
+In Minnesota, a third-degree charge can occur if any of the following conditions are encountered:

 - The offender has had a prior alcohol-related case or DWI within the past 10 years.